Alexander Machado

-Alexander Nicolás Machado Aycaguer (born 28 May 2002) is a Uruguayan professional footballer who plays as a winger for Uruguayan Primera División club Boston River.
+Alexander Nicolás Machado Aycaguer (born 28 May 2002) is a Uruguayan professional footballer who plays as a forward for Defensor Sporting, on loan from Peñarol.

 Club career

 A youth academy graduate of Cerro, Machado made his professional debut for the club on 5 May 2019 in a 2–0 league defeat against Defensor Sporting.
-Prior to 2021 season, he joined Boston River.
+Prior to the 2021 season, he joined Boston River.

+In January 2025, Machado joined Peñarol on a three-year contract.
+On 31 July 2025, he joined Defensor Sporting on a one-year loan deal.

 International career

 Machado is a former Uruguay youth international.
-He was part of under-17 team at 2019 South American U-17 Championship.
+He was part of under-17 team at the 2019 South American U-17 Championship.
 He played four matches in the tournament and scored a goal.

+In August 2024, Machado was named in Uruguay A' team squad for a friendly match against Guatemala.
+On 1 September 2024, he made his Uruguay A' debut in a 1–1 draw against Guatemala.